 The first step should be to upgrade your GPU.
 The more modern games can run on standard GPU’s but your experience can start to be lacking.
 You might not realize how different an upgraded GPU is until you actually take the time and upgrade it.

 You will experience a higher FPS, clearer and more realistic pictures, and an overall higher quality game that is displayed the way the developers intended it to be.
 Be careful before you purchase anything, however.
 Not all GPUs work properly with other components of the computer.
 Do your research and make sure you are getting the proper one.
 Graphics are the most important aspect to a gamers experience when playing, you don’t want to skimp out on this.
 You may also want to invest in a monitor for gamers that has the capacity for even better graphics and imaging.
+Selecting a gaming monitor is also an important part of the process.

 Speed Up Your PC